April 1, 1865 - During the U.S.

 his later years, he became involved in resolving the Dreyfus affair,

-a political-military scandal in which Captain Alfred Dreyfus was wrongly
+a political-military scandal in which Captain Alfred Dreyfus had been wrongly

-accused of selling military secrets to the Germans and sent to Devil's
+accused of selling military secrets to the Germans was sent to Devil's

 Island.